 In fact, the measure ended up injuring EU downstream manufacturing to such an extent that in September 2021, EURANIMI and its members requested the annulment of its prolongation before the General Court of the European Union.
 It would take until March 2023 before our association was heard in Luxembourg.

 The General Court’s judgement of 4 October 2023 confirmed EURANIMI’s legal standing and the admissibility of our association’s claim.
 However, the General Court dismissed our application to annul the safeguard measure on the merits of the case.
-As we feel several of our arguments were not properly considered, we’ve decided to appeal this judgement before the Court of Justice of the European Union.
+As we feel several of our arguments were not properly considered, we are appealing this judgement before the Court of Justice of the European Union.

 Here’s why: